cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/gettingStarted.rst.txt

 1. Getting started
 ---------------------------------------------
-Please follow the steps below in order to deploy tests in a cloud provider:
+Please follow the steps below in order to deploy tests in a cloud provider.

 Refer to section "Using Docker" to use the Docker image we provide to avoid dealing with required packages and dependencies.